 January 7, 1979 An FUMC organ fund promotional committee was appointed.

 November 1, 1981 Fairlington UMC became a covenant member of Bread for the World.
 William

 Schminkey was the FUMC liaison with this hunger abatement movement.
 He also

 started the St. Andrew Club.

 August 1, 1984 The sanctuary communion table was dedicated in memory of Jack Miller.

-August 13, 1984 The Holtkampf organ was installed in the main sanctuary
+August 13, 1984 The Holtkamp organ was installed in the main sanctuary.